 Fast and Accurate

 Ecosystems around the world are facing growing threats.
 The increasing pace of industrialization, growing populations, urbanization, and climate changes can wreak havoc on emerging economies, resulting in health and social implications.
 Not surprisingly, researchers, scientists, and governments are investing significant resources in monitoring and preventing these environmental hazards.

 Spectroscopy is a technique that is very well suited for various environmental applications.
-Recently, there has been an increase in the need to identify and trace chemical contaminants, especially organic compounds, as they have a negative impact on the environment.
+Recently, there has been an increase in the need to identify and trace chemical contaminants, especially organic compounds, as they harm the environment.

-The monitoring of contaminants in ground water, air, soil and in products is of particular concern because of the difficulty of real-time, in-situ analysis that not only indicates the presence of contaminants, but can quickly quantitate and identify them as well.
+The monitoring of contaminants in groundwater, air, soil, and products is of particular concern because of the difficulty of real-time, in-situ analysis that not only indicates the presence of contaminants but can quickly quantitate and identify them.

-Fluorescence measurements are a typical choice for detecting the presence of hydrocarbon pollutants, while Raman spectroscopy might be used to identify organic contaminants.
+Fluorescence measurements are a typical choice for detecting the presence of hydrocarbon pollutants while using Raman spectroscopy to identify organic contaminants.
 Laser-induced breakdown spectroscopy (LIBS) and fluorescence measurements are both used in processing nuclear material, and we see absorbance spectroscopy used in water quality monitoring of coastal waterways.

 The AvaSpec-ULS2048CL-EVO is well suited for most standard environmental applications, including but not limited to fluorescence measurements.

-Recycling has become an important subject in today’s society due to the impact of waste on our environment and the loss of valuable resources.
-Whereas in the past, recyclable materials (e.g. paper, plastics, and textiles) were sorted mainly by hand, the use of near-infrared (NIR) spectroscopy has become a standard in the recycling industry.
+Recycling has become an essential subject in today’s society due to the impact of waste on our environment and the loss of valuable resources.
+Whereas in the past, recyclable materials (e.g., paper, plastics, and textiles) were sorted mainly by hand, the use of near-infrared (NIR) spectroscopy has become a standard in the recycling industry.

-One of the most difficult materials to classify in recycling waste streams is plastic.
-Reflection measurements employing near-infrared spectroscopy enable the classification of many of the most common polymers present in recycling waste streams.
+Plastic is one of the most challenging materials to classify in recycling waste streams.
+Reflection measurements employing near-infrared spectroscopy enable the classification of many of the most common polymers in recycling waste streams.

 Modern large-scale recycling sorting systems use NIR spectroscopy to rapidly and automatically identify different plastics and eliminate contaminants.
 The AvaSpec-Mini-NIR is well suited for this environmental application because of its versatility in the 900-1750 nm range.
 Due to its small form factor, this miniature spectrometer can easily be integrated into various recycling systems.